mmnoureldin/ExecSploit/README.md

         SafetyKatz                                           Use SafetyKatz.
 ```

-Each command option can be viewed by running the command without arguments or by adding "/help" as in below:
+Each command arguments can be viewed by running the command without arguments or by adding "/help" as in below:

 ```plaintext
 PS > ExecSploit.exe mimikatz /help